 Herbs do not need a lot of water.
 Place your finger in the dirt up to your knuckle.
 If the dirt is dry, it needs watering.
 If it is moist, leave it alone.
 To understand your herbs’ needs, write down each time you water them.
-After you’ve done this for awhile, you’ll see a general pattern and you can put your watering on a schedule.
+After you’ve done this for a while, you’ll see a general pattern and you can put your watering on a schedule.
 While herbs don’t like to be watered often, they do like consistency.

 The best way to water your herb plants is to put them in your kitchen sink and soak them there.
 Water the dirt; do not get the leaves wet.
-Wet leaves become havens for disease.
+Wet leaves become havens for diseases.
 After the water has soaked through, water them again and let them sit until they have drained completely.

 Step Five – Feed Them if They’re Hungry